We support people aged 16 or over whose neurofibromatosis (NF) or schwannomatosis is affecting their mood or quality of life.

 - pain or tiredness affecting what you can do each day

-Psychologists are trained to help you understand any unhelpful thinking patterns.
+At your first appointment you'll meet a psychologist.
 They can help you to think differently about problems and to try new coping strategies.

 Sharing what we talk about